 Getting Started

-A good fit to me means that what I offer;
+A good fit to me means that what I offer aligns with what you need.
+My part in that includes;

 - the skills I have